stackbit-projects/bakerwriting-9f59b/content/pages/index.md

       I work with you to understand your audience.
 Then we work together to meet them on their terms.
 Everyone gets what they want.
     actions:
-      - label: How Can I Help?
+      - label: Let's Get Started
         url: /contact
         style: secondary
         has_icon: false